Joao4569/farm_fresh/README.md

 - When I completed the new style image field in the product admin section, I tested it by adding and editing a new test product while adding an image, removing it and changing it, and found that all was functioning as expected.

 - Access control to all product admin pages was tested and functioning as expected.
 As a non-superuser one cannot access these pages and will be notified with an errror message displayed on screen.

+- Once our AWS bucket was created and the the new storage location setup for our static files, I ran a deployment and found that it was not working as expected.
+This is listed as bug no. 7 in the [Bugs found section](#bugs-found).

 ### Stripe Testing